OpenMS/pyopenms-docs/docs/source/feature_detection.rst

   - FeatureFinderMetabo
   - FeatureFinderSuperHirn

+All of the algorithms above are for proteomics data with the exception of FeatureFinderMetabo which works on metabolomics data.
 One of the most commonly used FeatureFinders is the FeatureFinderCentroided which works on (high resolution) centroided data.
 We can use the following code to find ``Features`` in MS data:

 .. code-block:: python